prettier/prettier/docs/options.md

 - `"html"` (via [angular-html-parser](https://github.com/ikatyang/angular-html-parser/tree/master/packages/angular-html-parser)) _First available in 1.15.0_
 - `"vue"` (same parser as `"html"`, but also formats vue-specific syntax) _First available in 1.10.0_
 - `"angular"` (same parser as `"html"`, but also formats angular-specific syntax via [angular-estree-parser](https://github.com/ikatyang/angular-estree-parser)) _First available in 1.15.0_
+- `"lwc"` (same parser as `"html"`, but also formats LWC-specific syntax for unquoted template attributes) _First available in 1.17.0_
 - `"yaml"` (via [yaml](https://github.com/eemeli/yaml) and [yaml-unist-parser](https://github.com/ikatyang/yaml-unist-parser)) _First available in 1.14.0_

 [Custom parsers](api.md#custom-parser-api) are also supported. _First available in v1.5.0_